Aeroluna/LunaCoopMod/README.md

 - Reduced the visual model scale of the Serdath Legion grunts by 20%.

 Matches the visual scale of other archons.
 Serdath himself gets to stay big.

+- Reduced Zeratul's Psionic Lightning weapon's damage point from 0.2 to 0.15.

+Matches Zeratul's ground weapon's damage point now.
+Should make stutter stepping slightly more consistent.

+- Increased visual scale of Shadow Cleave by 20%.
+- Changed Shadow Cleave impact visual to scale with the unit's scale.

+Increased Shadow Cleave visual to match its actual radius.
+Increased the impact visual so its easier to see on bigger units.

 - Fixed a bug where the warp-in animation for Zoraya Legion was visually attached overhead the Void Ray model.
 - Fixed a bug where Xel'naga Abrogators could not attack map objective structures (e.g. Void Shards).